EMISSIONS MEASUREMENT AND MANAGEMENT

 • Based on generic emission factors

-Report emissions by detailed source type utilizing engineering calculation, activity factors, measurement, and emission factors
+Report emissions by detailed source type utilizing engineering calculation, activity factors, measurement, and emission factors.

 Level 3 Reporting